Diversity and inclusion best practices for the workplace

 Make your policies and attitude known

-Companies that truly value an inclusive culture look for opportunities to demonstrate their commitment.
-Reinforcement solidifies the notion both internally and externally that inclusion practices are integral to the brand and its work environment.
+Companies that truly value an inclusive culture seek opportunities to demonstrate their commitment.
+Reinforcement solidifies the notion, both internally and externally, that inclusion practices are integral to the brand and its work environment.

 Your employee handbook should clearly state your dedication to creating an inclusive workplace.
-Lay out the importance of creating a sense of belonging where every worker gets treated with fairness and respect.
-Let people know what behaviors are expected of them as members of an inclusive company and what repercussions will happen for failure to comply.
+It should emphasize the importance of creating a sense of belonging where every worker is treated fairly and respectfully.

 Share your mindset externally, too.
-The organization strengthens its reputation when customers and job candidates visiting your website and social media pages read about your D&I initiatives and see pictures of diverse teams working harmoniously.
+Customers and job candidates visit your website and social media pages.
+They read about your D&I initiatives and see pictures of diverse teams working harmoniously.
+As a result, the organization strengthens its reputation.

 Practice what you preach

-Good luck getting employees to truly buy into your inclusion initiatives if actions do not match words.
-The demographics may look good on paper, but the actual employee experience on a daily basis is the heart of the matter.
+Good luck getting employees to buy into your inclusion initiatives if your actions do not match your words.
+The demographics may look good on paper, but the daily employee experience is the heart of the matter.

 A few ways to “put your money where your mouth is” include: